Dataset Distillation via Committee Voting: Hyperparameter Configuration

 \subsection{ImageNet-1K}

-This subsection provides a detailed explanation of the hyperparameter configurations used in the experiments with ImageNet-1K, ensuring reproducibility in future work.
-Since we utilize PyTorch’s officially trained models for generating the distilled data, only the hyperparameters for post-evaluation are provided as shown in Table~\ref{tab:validate_imagenet1k}.
+This subsection offers a comprehensive account of the hyperparameter configurations adopted in the ImageNet-1K experiments, with the objective of facilitating reproducibility and enabling consistent comparisons in future research.
+As the generation of distilled data relies on the use of publicly available ImageNet-1K models provided by the official PyTorch repository, no modifications are made to the pretraining phase.
+Consequently, only the hyperparameters associated with the post-evaluation stage are reported, as summarized in Table~\ref{tab:validate_imagenet1k}.